abhishek351/LiveStocky/README.md

 # LiveStocky

-it is  a live stock tracker app from yahoo finance library(python) or you can use a yahoo finace API also.Its give a real time results.
+It's a live stock tracker app from yahoo finance library(python) or you can use a yahoo finace API also.Its give a real time results.